Black Friday planning [Updated for 2022]

 Create gift guides to inspire customers.
 It isn’t a particularly innovative idea, since it is a tactic that retailers both on- and offline have been using for decades.
 But it does work, and it isn’t too tricky – simply think of your target customers, and what they would be likely to enjoy receiving as a gift.
 Then, look at related products, and group them with other items that would work well together.
 There is no one set way of doing this, so get creative depending on what would appeal to your customers.
 Once they are ready and looking great, publish them on your website, share them by email, on your social media feeds and talk about them on your Story posts – basically, everywhere you can!

 While you’re working on your gift guides and doing the design work for those, don’t forget that gift cards are big sellers for Christmas, so if your customers are likely to want to purchase them, get ahead and create some printable gift card designs.
 Receiving a voucher code in your inbox is nice, but having something to unwrap on Christmas morning is nicer!
 Having that printable voucher is just another reason for customers to come back to you – and the design work doesn’t need to take all that long.
-Simple is often preferable, especially as those printed sheets are likely to be recycled anyway.
+Simple is often preferable, especially as those printed sheets are likely to end up being recycled anyway.
 But this small amount of work now means that you’re likely to have more orders waiting for you when you’re back to work the day after Boxing Day.

 As long as you’ve got consent from your customers to contact them for marketing purposes, make use of your email list to make your customers aware of what you’re offering.
 If you’re not in touch with them, chances are they will shop with a competitor – out of sight, out of mind after all.